 Resident Director: David Miller

-RAs: Ryan Graves, Drew Robinson, Tyler Stratton, Jaret Webb
+RAs: Ryan Graves, Barry Bennett, Tyler Stratton, Jaret Webb

 The Anthony Hall staff seeks to provide a safe and welcoming environment within the hall and can aid residents with any needs they may have.